Chymyst/chymyst-core/doc/joinrun.md

  2 * 2 - add tests for Pool such that we submit a closure that sleeps and then submit another closure.
 Should get / or not get the RejectedExecutionException

- 3 * 3 - implement "singleton" molecules, with runtime assertions and thread fusion
+ 3 * 5 - implement "singleton" molecules with automatic detection of possible singletons; implement automatic thread fusion for singletons